stallman-j/LaTekonomer/README.md

 ## Getting Started

 This repository is linked with an Overleaf Project, so there are many ways you might want to use it on your own machine.
 I'll go over the steps for each of the below, each of which comes its pros and cons.
+There are a bunch of ways to go about this.
+This is what has worked well for me.

+Please note that while I've linked to Mac-specific procedures where I know it's different, my workflow's mostly in Windows so you might have to make platform-specific adjustments.

 1. Copying the <a href="https://www.overleaf.com/read/mpdhvnnjzsxq#7e6598">LaTekonomer Overleaf Template</a>
    - Do this if the following seem to apply to you:
       * You've never used LaTex before (but want to learn) and have not used GitHub before (and don't feel a need to learn just yet).
       * You use Overleaf but don't keep a local LaTex installation on your computer.
     - Installing LaTex locally can be a pain.
 If you're not sure which to do, try the Overleaf route first.
 You can always install LaTex locally later.
     - Once you have an Overleaf project, you can also sync it online with GitHub.
 You can also start with Overleaf and do this later.
-This is what I recommend if you're new to GitHub but you want a soft introduction to using it.
+This is what I recommend if you're new to GitHub.
+Ease your way in first, then start building out your Git skills when the limitations of an online-only repository start to bug you.
-2. Forking the Git Repository
+2. Forking the Git Repository (to your local machine)
    - <a href = "https://docs.github.com/en/get-started/start-your-journey/downloading-files-from-github" > Forking </a> means that you copy this LaTekonomer Github repository to your own Github repository with a (hopefully) different name, which you then take as the foundation for your own project.
    - Do this if you:
         * Already use Github or